bikeshedder/tusker/README.md

 > ⚠️ **WARNING**
 > Diffing is in its very early stages.
 This documentation is merely a placeholder for how things are supposed to work in the future.

+At the moment Tusker can diff tables, constraints, normal functions, and enums.
+Enum handling is intentionally conservative: adding enum values is supported, but unsafe enum rewrites such as removing or reordering values are emitted as a failing migration with guidance instead of silently generating runnable SQL.

 Once tusker is installed create a new file called `db/schema/fruit.sql`: